valtzu/pipxe/README.md

 4. Copy `boot.img` to your HTTP server (you may need to also sign it with `rpi-eeprom-digest`)
 5. Flash EEPROM with your public key, `BOOT_ORDER`, `HTTP_HOST` etc. – but note that `HTTP_PATH` does not work and is always `net_install` (2022-04-02).
 See official [docs on HTTP boot](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#http-boot).

+All of the above is made easy with [valtzu/pipxe-http](https://github.com/valtzu/pipxe-http).

 Licence
 -------